MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 ---
 # Use Internet Explorer Driver to automate IE mode in Microsoft Edge

+If you have business-critical legacy websites or apps, you may need to test your content in IE mode in Microsoft Edge.
+This article describes how to get started with Internet Explorer Driver (IEDriver) to automate IE mode in Microsoft Edge.

 Internet Explorer (IE) mode in Microsoft Edge is a feature for organizations that still need Internet Explorer 11 for backward compatibility for legacy websites or apps.
 To learn more about IE mode, read [What is Internet Explorer (IE) mode?](/deployedge/edge-ie-mode)

-Internet Explorer 11 will no longer be supported on certain versions of Windows 10 starting **June 15, 2022**.
-For more information about ending support for Internet Explorer 11, read [Internet Explorer 11 desktop application ending support for certain operating systems](/lifecycle/announcements/internet-explorer-11-end-of-support).
+Starting **June 15, 2022**, Internet Explorer 11 will no longer be supported on certain versions of Windows 10.
+For more information, read [Internet Explorer 11 desktop application ending support for certain operating systems](/lifecycle/announcements/internet-explorer-11-end-of-support).

-Organizations with business-critical legacy websites or apps may need to test their content in IE mode in Microsoft Edge.
-The following sections describe how to get started with Internet Explorer Driver (IEDriver) to automate IE mode in Microsoft Edge.

 <!-- ====================================================================== -->